Reeya1012/Dummy-Book-Angular/README.md

 # Book Hub: Static Dummy Book Website in Angular

-The wesbite is just a basic Angular project.
+The website is just a basic Angular project.
 It uses components like Material Table Component, Routing, Form handling and Updating.

 ## Languages and Tools
 <p align="center">